 Things that may increase the risk of ventricular fibrillation include:

 - A previous heart attack

-- A heart defect you're born with (congenital heart disease)
+- A heart problem present at birth (congenital heart defect)

 - Heart muscle disease (cardiomyopathy)